-On 23 June 2021, the Group announced that it had reached an agreement to form a joint venture with Canada Life Irish Holding Company Limited, a subsidiary of Great-West Lifeco Inc. The joint venture was officially launched in June 2023, trading as AIB life, following receipt of regulatory approvals.
-Through this strategic initiative, the Group offers customers a range of life protection, pensions, savings and investment options enhanced by integrated digital solutions and with continued access to its qualified financial advisors.
+On 23 June 2021, the Group announced that it has reached an agreement to form a joint venture with Canada Life Irish Holding Company Limited ("Canada Life"), a subsidiary of Great-West Lifeco Inc. It is intended that the business' operations will be conducted through a joint venture vehicle owned 50 per cent. by AIB and 50 per cent. by Canada Life.
+Through this strategic initiative, the Group intends to offer customers a range of life protection, pensions, savings and investment options enhanced by integrated digital solutions and with continued access to its qualified financial advisors.
+The joint venture will be incorporated under Irish law and seek to become a life insurance undertaking regulated by the CBI and will be required to satisfy certain conditions prior to regulatory approval.